Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Task 4: To create a script that displays the last 10 lines of a file
 6. Task 5: To create a script that displays the first 10 lines of a file
 7. Task 6: To create a script that displays the third line of a file
+8. Task 7: To create a script that with a particular Name